DyfanJones/RAthena/README.md

 Before installing RAthena ensure that Python 3+ is installed onto your
 machine: <https://www.python.org/downloads/>.
-To install Boto3 either it can installed the pip command or using RAthena installation funtion:
+To install Boto3 either it can installed the pip command or using RAthena installation function:

     pip install boto3